Reflection: Ramadan and Restoring the Earth

 Creation Needs More Trees in Maryland

 At IPC we call trees "Creation's Cure All" because they: restore habitat for wildlife, filter pollution, prevent runoff, improve water quality, prevent soil erosion, and reduce our carbon footprint.
-Engaging your congregation in tree planting like these members at Silver Spring Presbyterian Church (photo at right) is a win-win for your community in stewardship of God's Creation!
+Engaging your congregation in tree planting like these members at Silver Spring Presbyterian Church (photo at left) is a win-win for your community in stewardship of God's Creation!
 Trees for Sacred Places offers FREE: professional planting plan, native trees, deer protection, all necessary tools to plant AND environmental and spiritual workshops (tailored to the congregation or religious school's needs) about the importance of planting trees.

 We're seeking faith owned properties throughout Maryland (and specifically in Montgomery and Prince George's Counties), including congregational grounds, retreat centers, summer camps, retirement housing, religious schools, etc. with space for trees.
 Looking to convert large lawns back into natural habitats.
 You can learn more about the program on our webpage HERE.